Time-tested Wisdom in the 21. Century

-What is important for lasting health and well-being, is addressing a person as a whole.
+Addressing a person as a whole is crucial for lasting health and well-being.
 Without identification of the root causes, one cannot really cure.
 This is what has in common Traditional Tibetan and modern Functional Medicines.
-Both search the real causes of the disorder, be it stress, unsuitable diet, lifestyle, environmental factors, or other.
-They have similars goals, but use different approaches.
+Both search the real causes of the disorder, be it stress, unsuitable diet, lifestyle, environmental factors, or an intricate combination of the above.
+Both have similars goals, but use different approaches.

 Sowa rigpa in Tibetan literally means Healing Science.
 Its another translation is Nourishment of Awareness, so it short it is the way to physical and mental health, health and happiness.

 Tibetan medicine has almost 4,000 years of experience in the treatment and prevention of illnesses.
 And nowadays it is paradoxically even more applicable than ever before.
 It is very helpful in resolving so-called civilization diseases.
 What I love about it is that it gives us the tools how we can help ourselves if we listen to our body and environment and respect its needs.

 The Tibetan holistic view on a person includes mind, physical body, and energy, bridging the first two levels.
 According to TTM, the basis for physical and mental health is balance at all three levels.
 It encompasses the theory of the 5 Elements both from Ayurveda and Chinese medicine, and teaches how to live in harmony with ourselves and our environment.